ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 On the **Hot Path** at the bottom, you can see Program.Original (with my test code) is 98% of the runtime.
 This means my data isn't muddled by things happening before or after what I want to measure.

-The Hot Path also shows 60% of the runtime is in DateTime.TryParse and another 21% is in ConvertTime (probably what ToUniversalTime calls).
-This means I could likely get a lot of speedup by finding a faster way to do the parse, and especially if I could skip the conversion to local time and then back.
+Under **Top Functions**, we see 60% of the runtime is in DateTime.TryParse and another 21% is in ConvertTime (probably what ToUniversalTime calls).
+This means I should focus on the DateTime parsing (as opposed to the I/O) to speed up this code.
+Since 20% of the runtime is just converting the DateTimes back to UTC, I'll probably get a significant gain by avoiding the change to local time in the first place.

 ## Different DateTime.Parse arguments